 Formal Release(Back to top)

 For information that is not available on Council’s website or the three (3) ways of access listed above.
-You can submit a formal access application by using the 'Lodge an Application' option on Council's Services Portal, which also includes payments options or submitting a Formal Access application form.
+You can submit a formal access application by using the 'Lodge an Application' option on Council's Services Portal, which also includes payments options or submitting a Formal Access Application form.

 A Formal Access application is a request for information where the information is of a type that includes: